 Romney Hythe & Dymchurch Railway

-There’s nothing quite like a ride on The Romney, Hythe & Dymchurch Railway so it’s little wonder that this is one of Kent's top tourist attractions!
-A journey on one of the small trains of this heritage railway is a totally unique experience combining years of steam railway heritage with some of Kent's most picturesque countryside.
+There’s nothing quite like a ride on The Romney, Hythe & Dymchurch Railway - so it’s little wonder that this little wonder is one of Kent's top tourist attractions!
+A journey on one of the small trains of this heritage railway is a unique experience combining years of steam railway heritage with some of Kent's most picturesque countryside.

 The natural starting place for a journey on the RH&DR is at its station in the historic and pretty town of Hythe.
 It’s one of six along the track, which stretches 13 miles across the picturesque Romney Marsh to Dungeness, one of the largest expanses of shingle in the world, a place of other-worldly beauty and a designated National Nature Reserve.